-See the Pro Bike Tool CO2 Inflator in action:
+Video: Overview of the Pro Bike Tool CO2 Inflator.

 Keep in mind each CO2 cartridge is single use, its good for one inflation then you throw it out.
 As such its for side of the road, back on the trails use only.

 The CO2 inflator works with Schrader and Presta valve stems and screws on the valve stem for a secure connection with no air loss.

 The Pro Bike Tool CO2 Inflator is milled from a solid block of aluminum so it is designed to last a long time.
 In fact, it comes with a lifetime warranty.
 Since its not a true pump, there are almost no moving parts and very little to break.

 This is a perfect companion to bring with you.
 The one time you really need it, you will be very glad you have it with you.

 Just be sure you buy and use the recommended CO2 cartridges.
 In my opinion the Pro Bike Tool is the best co2 bike tire inflator.

 How to Choose the Best Bike Pump For You